 Amended and Restated Midland States Bancorp, Inc. Employee Stock Purchase Plan.
 We maintain the Amended and Restated Midland States Bancorp, Inc. Employee Stock Purchase Plan for the benefit of our eligible employees.
 The plan is not intended to constitute an "employee stock purchase plan" within the meaning of Section 423 of the Code.
-Any employee who has been employed by us or any subsidiary is eligible to participate in the plan upon completion of the service requirements determined by the Compensation Committee.
-Pursuant to the plan, participating employees are permitted to use after-tax dollars, up to a maximum of \$25,000 per calendar year of their compensation, to purchase shares of our common stock at the end of each calendar quarter.
+Any employee who has been employed by us or any subsidiary is eligible to participate in the plan upon completion of the service requirements determined by the Compensation.
+To purchase after-tax dollars, up to a maximum of \$25,000 per calendar year of their compensation, to purchase shares of our common stock at the end of each calendar quarter.
 The purchase price for the stock is currently 90% of the stock's fair market value as of the first day of each quarterly offering period.
 While the Compensation Committee could elect a different discount percentage, it does not expect to do so in the foreseeable future.
 At any time our common stock is listed for trading on a principal national securities exchange, including the NASDAQ Global Select Market, the fair market value under this plan is deemed to be the officially quoted closing selling price of the shares on the applicable day.

 Deferred Compensation Plan for Directors and Executives.
 We maintain the Deferred Compensation Plan for Directors and Executives of Midland States Bancorp, Inc. (As Amended and Restated Effective December 31, 2015), (the "Deferred Compensation Plan") for the benefit of our directors and certain senior executives.
 The plan provides directors and executives an opportunity to better plan for their financial futures by providing a vehicle for the deferral of current income taxation.
 Under the plan, directors and eligible senior executives are permitted to elect to defer all or a portion of their annual director fees, salary and/or bonus, as the case may be.
-Any deferrals are credited to a plan account and earn interest based on the notional investment elections of the directors and executives from a selection of measurement funds generally available to participants under the 401(k) Plan.
-One available notional investment alternative is Company stock units, which track the value of our common stock.
-As an incentive to elect our common stock as a measurement for investment return, and thereby further tie the individual's financial success to the Company, any director who defers all of his or her annual director fees and directs their investment to common stock units will receive an additional matching credit to his or her plan account equal to 25% of his or her deferred director fees.
+Any deferrals are credited to a plan account and eam interest based on the notional investment elections of the directors and executives from a selection of measurement funds generally available to participants under the 401(k) Plan.
+One available notional investment return, and thereby further tie the individual's financial success to the Company, any director who defers all of his or her annual director fees and directs their investment to common stock units will receive an additional matching credit to his or her plan account equal to 25% of his or her deferred director fees.
 The matching contribution vests ratably over the director's first four years of service.
 The vesting will be accelerated in the case of a change in control of the Company or the participant's death, disability or retirement after reaching age 70.
 Participants can elect to receive their distributions in a lump sum or in installments spread over a period of up to 15 years.